sragavan99/AIDAN/README.md

 <b> Try AIDAN here: http://aidan-labs.com/ </b>

-Instructions: Upload a dataset in the form of a .CSV file (or use our sample csv file, pima_indians_diabetes.csv— this option is available if you scroll down).
+Instructions: Upload a dataset in the form of a .CSV file (or use our sample csv file, pima-indians-diabetes.csv— this option is available if you scroll down).
 AIDAN currently supports the following capabilities:
  * 1-Var Statistics: Mean, Median, Standard Deviation
  * 2-Var Statistics: Correlation
  * Data Visualization: Bar Chart, Pie Chart, Scatter Plot
  * Machine Learning: Linear Regression, Support Vector Machine (Binary Classification)

  While the bot supports a wide range of conversation, it still cannot generalize to all user input.
-Thus, please type in "help" to get a list of all the acceptable ways to make a request to the bot.
+Thus, please type in "help" to get a list of some acceptable ways to make a request to the bot.
 Otherwise, it's pretty intuitive– just start a conversation, and see your data come to life!

 <h1> What (and why) we are </h1>